Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: Introduction

+The reader interested in other known instances of (necessarily amenable) actions of non-amenable groups giving rise to hyperfinite equivalence relations, is referred to the recent string of papers \cites{MarSab, Karp, PrSa, trees, Oyakawa, NV}, where various \emph{ad hoc} classes of actions---mainly boundary actions---are considered.

-The theorem above is a corollary of a more general criterion for hyperfiniteness that we prove in this paper, and that provides a partial answer to the question posed in \cite[\S 6.4.C]{JKL}, asking whether countable Borel equivalence relations that are both amenable and treeable are hyperfinite.
+Theorem \ref{thm_main:Fk} is a corollary of a more general criterion for hyperfiniteness that provides a partial answer to the question posed in \cite[\S 6.4.C]{JKL}, asking whether countable Borel equivalence relations that are both amenable and treeable are hyperfinite.
 This simpler version of the question whether amenability implies hyperfiniteness is motivated by the well-known fact that hyperifinite countable Borel equivalence relations are treeable.
 We partially solve this problem under the assumption of a novel strong form of amenability---still implied by hyperfiniteness---which we call \emph{hyper-u-amenability} (Definition \ref{def:hyper-u-amenable}).

 \begin{theoremintro} Let $E$ be a countable Borel equivalence relation on a standard Borel space.
 If $E$ is treeable and hyper-u-amenable, then it is hyperfinite. \end{theoremintro}